ArianeBlow/Zabbox_WriteUp/README.md

 echo 'REDACTED_HASH' > 4john && john 4john --wordlist=/usr/share/wordlists/seclists/Password/xato-net-10-million-passwords.txt
 ```

-Now we have an SSH account with the user "andrew".
+Now we have an SSH access with this new user "andrew".

 # An SUID is present on a ELF executable in the andrew HOME directory nammed "vpn".